Public Health Commission

-Funding from state Health and Human Services budget that supports the city’s PACT initiative.
+Funding from state Health & Human Services budget that supports the city’s PACT initiative.
 PACT actively engages with individuals who are at high risk of being victims or perpetrators of violence.
 Individuals are identified by BPD as in need of services and BPHC contracts with 15 community-based organizations to provide a wide variety of support to these individuals, including education/training, job placement and housing.

 Teen Dating Violence